Please read all of the FAQ's before ordering the course. We really want you to understand what you are committing too.

 No, all programs are complete, so the Master Herbal Program is complete from beginning to end.
 The courses are made to offer complete education for the students.
 This is the same for the Aromatherapy programs.

-Is their a timeline?
+Is there a timeline?

-No. I ask that students finish the courses in 1-4 years depending on the program but if the student cannot they can ask for an extension.
+No. I ask that student's finish the courses in 1-4 years depending on the program but if the student cannot they can ask for an extension.
 I realize life happens and I want you to be able to complete the program once you have bought it.
 I also want students to be able to integrate these practices into their lives.
 If your enrollment becomes inactive, 1 year of inactivity, students will have to pay a reactivation fee.
 Contact Demetria for the fee amount.

 Who are your students?

 Our students are doctors, nurses, mothers, massage therapists, doulas, midwives, bankers, clergy, missionaries, and basically anyone who wants to learn about herbs or aromatherapy.

 Can I get a referral from another student?

 Yes, email me and I will send you one.

 Yes we do.
 Contact Demetria@demetria.com for more information on this process.

 Do you offer refunds?